elinlyze/md2dom/README.md

 # md2dom — From Markdown to Clean, Shareable HTML

+## Disclaimer
+This project makes use of [marked.js](https://marked.js.org/) loaded via CDN and some browser-native JavaScript tools.

 ## Overview
 **md2dom** is a lightweight, browser-based tool that converts Markdown into clean, self-contained HTML.
 It’s designed for developers, writers, and open-source maintainers who want an easy way to turn documentation or notes into web pages — without build steps, dependencies, or command-line tooling.